apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 Var(g₁) = E[Var(g₁ | b)] + Var(E[g₁ | b])
 ```

-I'm... just going to skip over this part.
+On second thought, I'm... just going to skip over this part.
+I derived it all, and it turned into multiple pages of algebra, none of which is particularly interesting.
 It's kinda nontrivial, but your LLM will certainly be able to figure it out.

 Our final answer is:
 ```